-Felony in Pasco County
+Felony Charges in Pasco County

 If you were arrested for a felony offense in Pasco County, FL, you might be required to attend a first appearance advisory hearing before being allowed to bond out of jail.